UDT-ITF/website/source/presentation/index.md

 { "duration": 125.0 }
 ```

+> This may very well be something we need to worry about, but in that case it probably needs to be renamed.
+I take it this is where we'd look at text directionality or whatever you want to call it.
+(I think TEI call it 'writing mode').
+I do wonder, though, to what extent this needs to be handled here, or whether it should be via the Text API.
+The two complicating factors I can think of are (1) that there are languages that could be written left to right or top to bottom, so you can't necessarily infer the direction from the language (so that I presume it needs to be encoded *somewhere* and can't just be left to be inferred); and (2) there will be instances in which (e.g.) a right-to-left script is embedded within a passage of left-to-right script (e.g. English-language discussions of the Old Testament).
+How would specifying a direction on a TextFrame in the Presentation API cope with that?
 ##### viewingDirection

 The direction in which a set of TextFrames _SHOULD_ be displayed to the user.
 This specification defines four direction values in the table below.
 Others may be defined externally [as an extension][prezi30-ldce].